Oxford University Labour Cancel John McDonnell for Transphobia

 A statement released by the club say they are “disappointed to hear about John McDonnell’s acceptance” to appear at the event “and have contacted him directly to urge him to reconsider”:

 “McDonnell is lending his platform and social and political capital to a person whose views actively harm members of the trans community.
-The Labour Party is a party of liberation and ideologies like those espoused by Todd are directly detrimental to the liberation of the trans community”
+The Labour Party is a party of liberation, and ideologies like those espoused by Todd are directly detrimental to the liberation of the trans community”

-“We are extremely disheartening to see that McDonnell either has not researched Todd fully or simply does not care that her views hurt some of the most marginalised people in our society, and we expect better from those prominent in The Labour Party”
+“We are extremely disheartened to see that McDonnell either has not researched Todd fully or simply does not care that her views hurt some of the most marginalised people in our society, and we expect better from those prominent in The Labour Party”

 “There could be no liberation for us without liberation for all.”